-Project: Gwaii Haanas
+Project Gwaii Haanas

 In 2018, WGS embarked on an ambitious LiDAR project on an island off the West Coast of British Columbia called Moresby Island, focusing on the Gwaai Haanas National Park.
 The park itself begins around 50km South of Sandspit, the largest community on Moresby island with a population under 30 people and the only landing strip on the whole island.
 The island holds a strong cultural significance for the indigenous Haida people who have lived there for thirteen thousand years and were largely eradicated by smallpox introduced by European traders in the mid-19th century and further reduced by harsh colonial rule.
-The Haida people take great pride in their culture and history and have fought hard to preserve their cultural heritage and the protection of their land, which is almost untouched by man and a UNESCO world heritage site.
+The Haida people take great pride in their culture and history and have fought hard to preserve their heritage and the protection of their land, which is almost untouched by man and a UNESCO world heritage site.

 The Park itself is more of an archipelago than a single island.
 The islands are located along the Queen Charlotte Fault and some islands rise rapidly out of the ocean; thousands of meters high.
 The West coast of the Park is brutally battered by heavy winds and rain (the area receives an average od 4000mm of rainfall each year) and much of the dense forests are waterlogged and haggard.
 The East coast is protected by harsh Westerly weather by the tall mountains and as such has predominantly coastal, temperate forest.
 Thick moss covers every surface and the cedar and hemlock trees tower above under canopy.